WondaMegapon/Refightilization/Refightilization/README.md

 Thanks to Lux, EnderGrimm and Gaforb for providing tons of feedback to help make this mod better.

-Thanks to Nebby for giving advice on making the mod better compatible with other mods.
+Thanks to Nebby for giving advice on making the mod better compatible with other mods, and for helping with some errors with VarianceAPI.

 # Changelog

+1.0.12 - Depreciated support with MonsterVariants.
+Improved Support with VarianceAPI.
+(Special thanks to Nebby)

 1.0.11 - Hotfixed a softlock that occurs when a user disconnects from a server!
 Prevented a NRE when attempting to respawn a disconnected player.
 Added minor performance improvements.